mitran1984/popularity-prediction-model/README.md

 # Video Game Popularity Prediction

 Here is the project we came up with for the 2024 **Spooktacular Solutions** Hackathon organized by the **Microsoft Ignite Students Club**.
-This project predicts the popularity of newly released video games using a machine learning model.
-By considering various parameters, such as game developer, genre, rating, downloads, and social media metrics, we can help developers and investors forecast potential success in the gaming market.
+This project predicts calculates a popularity score by weighing different features and predicts the popularity of any upcoming game.

 ## Table of Contents
 - [Video Game Popularity Prediction](#video-game-popularity-prediction)